meyers980/Felixs-Construction-Site/README.md

 # Felix's-Construction-Site
-An original game mimicking the Game and WatchfTabletop games of the past.
+An original game mimicking the Game and Watch Tabletop games of the past.
 Plays on Windows, interacts with arduino.

 This game was an experiment to replicate a Game and Watch game with Game Maker Studio 2 that can use an Arduino Leonardo for the controls and also a light.